phillipsj/phillipsj/input/posts/dapper-command-query-separation.md

 ---
 # Dapper Command-Query Separation

-I am still a big fan of [Dapper]() and use it for most of my .NET projects that require database access.
-Over the years I have discovered that the repsoitory pattern seldomly meets my needs.
+I am still a big fan of [Dapper](https://github.com/StackExchange/Dapper) and use it for most of my .NET projects that require database access.
+Over the years I have discovered that the repository pattern seldom meets my needs.
 Database queries and commands can get quite long and it makes it hard to find and reason about all that is happening in the repository class.
-After reading a blog post by Jimmy Bogard titled [CQRS Post](), I picked up this pattern for using Dapper.
+After reading a blog post by Jimmy Bogard from several years ago, I picked up this pattern and started using it with Dapper.

 ## Example Query